 - Spam, trolling, and malicious behavior is grounds for immediate removal without warning by the moderators.

 - To address well-intentioned but unproductive or harmful behavior, we will seek to persuade before warning, and warn before banning.
 A decision to ban someone who is well-intentioned but irretrievably harmful to the group will never be made by one moderator alone.

 What do I do if I am “called out” or “called in” for offensive behavior?

 Our instinct is often to be defensive and point out our good intentions.
 Good intentions are necessary, but not sufficient.
 Our members are expected to stop and listen, and accept criticism gracefully rather than react in defense.
 If someone calls you out, it isn’t because they think you are a bad person.
 They are trying to help you communicate your good intentions in a way that is not hurtful to others.

-Join us on our public Facebook group!
-NOTE: Please make sure you answer the 2 questions so we can accept you into the group.
+Join us on our private Facebook group!
+NOTE: Please make sure you answer the 3 questions so we can accept you into the group.
 Once there, you’ll find interesting posts about relevant current events and news as well as a general discussion about the resistance to the Trump agenda and policies.

 Also visit and Like our Facebook page which is a public place where we will only be making a few posts maximum per week, mostly action alerts and events.
-Like the page to have action alerts appear in your Facebook Newsfeed.
+Like the page to have events appear in your Facebook Newsfeed.

 Twitter and Instagram

 In addition to Facebook, you can follow us on Twitter and Instagram!